karimdavoodi/iptv_modules/README.md

 # iptv_modules
-Sample Implements of Video Streaming by Gstreamer.
+Sample implements of Video Streaming by Gstreamer.
 It contains:

-     - iptv_in_archive: streaming a media file as multicast MPEGTS
+     - iptv_in_archive: streaming a media file as multicast MpegTs
-     - iptv_in_network: streaming an network url as multicast MPEGTS
+     - iptv_in_network: streaming an network url as multicast MpegTs
-     - iptv_in_transcoder: transcode one MPEGTS stream to another
+     - iptv_in_transcoder: transcode one MpegTs stream to another
-     - iptv_in_web: streaming a web URL to multicast MPEGTS
+     - iptv_in_web: streaming a web URL to multicast MpegTs
-     - iptv_in_dvb: streaming a DVBT/DVBS to multicast MPEGTS
+     - iptv_in_dvb: streaming a DVBT/DVBS to multicast MpegTs
-     - iptv_in_scramble: encrypt/decrypt multicast MPEGTS by AES/BISS
+     - iptv_in_scramble: encrypt/decrypt multicast MpegTs by AES/BISS
      - iptv_in_mix: mix two MpegTS by overlapping/scaling/tranparency filter
      - iptv_out_hls: convert MpegTS format to HLS
      - iptv_out_epg: Take EPG of MpegTS streams